 Master Corporal Erin Doyle was not worried about getting jacked.
 He was, in fact, legendarily unworried about getting jacked.
 He may have been, to be honest, the least jacking-averse soldier in the entire CF.

 Seriously, he seemed to like getting jacked.
-It didn’t really matter what the rank was doing the jacking, either, from sergeant to colonel, Doyle was as unworried about rank as he was about getting in trouble.
+It didn’t matter what the rank was doing the jacking, either, from sergeant to colonel, Doyle was as unworried about rank as he was about getting in trouble.
 I met Doyle, who was with the 3rd Battalion, Princess Patricia’s Canadian Light Infantry, a couple of times in Panjwai in April 2008 and he made a singular—sort of scary—impression.

 Doyle was a tattooed and wildly-bearded giant.
 He had the unmistakable swagger of a man for whom solid rules were mere suggestions.
 He had a way of leaning into a stare that could make anyone nervous.
 Hell, he didn’t just look at you, he estimated you.
 It was a look that seemed to leave everyone, even officers, feeling a little less than certain.
 It was an interesting effect, and I’m not sure where he learned it, some kind of finishing school for outlaws maybe.